Ancestor regression in structural vector autoregressive models: Discussion

 We introduce a new method for causal discovery in structural vector autoregressive models.
 We assess whether there is a causal effect from one time series component to another for any given time lag.
 The method is computationally very efficient and has asymptotic type I error control against false causal discoveries.
 Our simulations show that this error control works well for finite time series as well.

 We also obtain asymptotic power up to few pathological cases.
 In networks, additional effects can be inferred by the logic that an ancestor of an ancestor must be an ancestor.
 In our simulation, we see that this can help to find almost all ancestors without errors even when some connections are individually hard to find at a given sample size.
+When incorporating unobserved time series, which is a violation of our assumptions, error control at a predefined level does not work anymore.
+However, the ordering of the test statistics still provides some indication of what could be true ancestors.

 We apply our method to three real-world bivariate time series and obtain results that mostly agree with the common understanding of the underlying process.
-Hence, we demonstrate that ancestor regression can be of use even when the modeling assumptions are not fulfilled as in the ideal simulated cases, and the data is only of medium size.\\
+Hence, we demonstrate that ancestor regression can be of use even when the modeling assumptions are not fulfilled as in the ideal simulated cases, and the data is only of medium size.